 Provisional Acceptance to the BSN Program

-- Applicants with a cumulative GPA of 2.0-2.49 for all post-secondary course work representing the lower-division Good Samaritan College of Nursing and Health Science curriculum plan may be accepted provisionally and permitted to enroll.
+Applicants with a cumulative GPA of 2.0-2.49 for all pre-licensure course work may be accepted provisionally and permitted to enroll.

 - Register and complete nine credit hours of general education coursework from the upper division curriculum with an average GPA of 2.5 or above to be eligible for final acceptance to the BSN program.

 - Academic probation, as described in the Academic Standards and Regulations policy, is not an option for provisional students for the BSN upper division program.